 In accordance with Aquestive's certificate of incorporation and bylaws, the Board is divided into three classes of directors of approximately equal size.
 The members of each class of directors are elected to serve for a three-year term with the term of office of each class ending in successive years.

-Santo J. Costa, Julie Krop, M.D. and Marco Taglietti, M.D. are the Class III directors whose terms expire at the 2021 Annual Meeting.
-Mr. Costa, Dr. Krop and Dr. Taglietti have consented to being named in this Proxy Statement as a director nominee, and each has agreed to stand, for election to the Board to serve as Class III directors of Aquestive until the 2024 Annual Meeting of Stockholders and until their successors are duly elected and qualified or until their earlier death, resignation or removal, and to serve if elected.
+Keith J. Kendall, Nancy S. Lurker and James S. Scibetta are the Class I directors whose terms expire at the 2022 Annual Meeting.
+Ms. Lurker and Mr. Scibetta are not continuing as members of the Board after the 2022 Annual Meeting and, as such, their tenure on the Board will end at the 2022 Annual Meeting.
+In connection therewith, the size of our Board will be reduced from eight to six members, effective as of the Annual Meeting.
+We wish to thank both Ms. Lurker and Mr. Scibetta for their time, dedication and leadership during their tenure on the Board.